People helping people: World Humanitarian Day 2011

 humanity, impartiality, neutrality and independence.
 Humanitarian aid workers

-want to be able to access those in need in order to provide vital assistance
+want to be able to access those in need in order to provide vital assistance.
+This

 wish should be respected.